 Kruskal's algorithm is a greedy method for determining a linked, undirected graph's minimum spanning tree (MST).
 The MST is a subgraph that, without creating any cycles, joins all of the vertices with the lowest possible total edge weight.

-For example, consider this graph with 5 vertices and 6 edges and given edge weights:
+Consider a graph with 5 vertices and 6 edges with given edge weights.

 In the table:

-• Arrange edges according to weight: Sort all the edges from low weight to high
+Sort all the edges from low weight to high.

-• Set the MST's initial state to empty.
+Step 2: Set the MST's initial state to empty

-• Make sure the selected edge does not create a cycle with the previously selected edges.
+Step 4: Make sure the selected edge does not create a cycle

-• Continue until the tree is finished: Keep adding edges in this way until the MST has precisely V-1 edges, where VV is the graph's vertex count.
+Keep adding edges in this way until the MST has precisely V-1 edges, where V is the graph's vertex count.

 For the given graph above, many spanning trees exist, but there is only one minimum spanning tree.
-And here is how it is found:
+Here is how it is found:

 The smallest edge in the graph is A → D (1), so we add it first.
 At this point, only A and D are connected.